McMvMc/824hw2/README.md

 - Again make sure you use appropriate tags for tensorboard

 In ``test.py``,

 - Use tensorboard to plot images with bounding box predictions.
 Since you evaluate every 5000 iterations during training, this will be plotted automatically during training.

+#### Q2.4 Train the model using the settings provided in ``experiments/cfgs/wsddn.yml`` for 50000 iterations.

 Include all the code, downloaded images from visdom, tensorboard files and screenshots of tensorboard after training.
 Also download images from tensorboard for the last step and add them to the report.
-Report the final class-wise performance on the test set in mAP.
+Report the final class-wise AP on the test set and the mAP.